Objectives: Compare and contrast key components of monotheistic religions in the Middle East.

 This phase of the Flat Classroom Project requires you to collaborate with other students to create an on-line artifact explaining one aspect of the "flat world."
 It is essential to add accurate information and to cite your sources.
 Further, it is important that you communicate effectively with your team members and that you pay attention to details.
 Remember, a high-quality product requires participation and high-quality contributions from all team members!

-IMPORTANT: ANY edit must be "Saved with Comment."
+How to Edit the FCP13-1 Wiki: IMPORTANT: ANY edit must be "Saved with Comment."
 Further, EVERY edit to the wiki MUST be accompanied by a post & explanation on the discussion threads.
 Be sure to make use of the expert advisor and to pay attention to the work of your group members.
+1. Go to FCP13-1 project wiki and sign in.
+Read through the "Welcome" on the homepage.

 3. Click on your group topic.
 Read the "Overview" of your topic.